UBC-DSCI/dsci-310-example-project/milestones/milestone-2/docs/source/index.rst

 Welcome to Airbnb Prediction's documentation!
 ===========================================================

-A package for r predicting Airbnb property prices in Vancouver.
+A package for predicting Airbnb property prices in Vancouver.

 To get started, check out the sections below: